 Demand for lessons exploded until Infant Aquatics outgrew all available pools in Boulder County.
 In 2010 Swim•Float•Swim! opened it's doors in Longmont, and Judy's dream of having a dedicated facility to give children the gift of survival and the joy of swimming was finally realized.
 Swim•Float•Swim! instructors use the proven methods Judy has developed over more than 5 decades to ensure that every student can master aquatic survival skills in weeks, not years.
 Once children complete the Infant Survival, Infant Aquatics or Swim Wizards program, they advance into group classes which strengthen skills and increase confidence.
 The program includes group classes for skilled children of all ages.

-Judy has personally taught more than 7,000 children and trained nearly 100 instructors, many who travel thousands of miles to learn the Infant Aquatic Survival method.
+Judy has personally taught more than 8,000 children and trained over 100 instructors, many who travel thousands of miles to learn the Infant Aquatic Survival method.
 She is thrilled that her team of certified Infant Aquatics instructors is expanding her goal of teaching lifesaving skills to children in five continents around the world.